 The allowed_govs restriction in the generic nation list is there for a good reason, but it's getting in the way of legitimate constructs in 2.5, so it would be nice to lift the restriction in this case if it's easy.
 I don't think there's anything that needs doing for later branches.

-#5 Updated by Jacob Nevins almost 3 years ago
+#5 Updated by Jacob Nevins about 3 years ago

 - File 25-init-default-allowed-gov-check.patch 25-init-default-allowed-gov-check.patch added